sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 ## 1. Installing Dependencies

-In order to build the Sonic Pi's various components, we need to install a few
+In order to build Sonic Pi's various components, we need to install a few
 dependencies:

 1. Visual Studio 2019